Ai-Kiwi/cc-Movie/README.md

 make it perform compression.
 add gui into moniter.
 make it so pixels can use the sub pixel thing (allows me to doubble screen width resulastion and triple hight resolution).
-smart algream to use term.clear when best.
 make python server not constently changeing stuff breaking buffer by changing colors.
-change to websockets for files online. (also let clinet pick frame to display)
+change to websockets for files online.